unbit/uwsgi-docs/Tornado.rst

 Basically every I/O operation of the server is mapped to a tornado IOLoop callback.
 Making RPC, remote caching, or simply writing responses is managed by the Tornado engine.

-As uWSGI is not written with a callback-based programming approach, integrating with those kind of libraries requires some fork of "suspend" engine (green threads/coroutines)
+As uWSGI is not written with a callback-based programming approach, integrating with those kind of libraries requires some form of "suspend" engine (green threads/coroutines)

 Currently the only supported suspend engine is the "greenlet" one.
 Stackless python could work too (needs testing).